p2k3m/InfiniteRails/README.md

 # Infinite Dimension: Portals Reimagined

 Infinite Dimension is a browser-based voxel survival-puzzle experience inspired by the "Comprehensive Analysis and Enhancement Specifications" brief.
-The playable sandbox renderer now boots a complete Minecraft-style prototype featuring:
+The advanced renderer now boots a complete Minecraft-style prototype featuring:

 - a Three.js render loop that carves out a 64×64 floating island with day/night lighting and shader-driven portals;
 - first-person controls with the Steve avatar, idle/walk animation mixers, mining and block placement, and virtual joystick support on mobile;
 - survival systems spanning health, bubbles, zombies, iron golems, crafting, scoring, and sequential dimension unlocks; and
 - backend-aware score syncing, Google Sign-In hooks, and responsive HUD/leaderboard overlays.

-Advanced renderer work is still underway, but explorers land inside the sandbox the moment the page loads.
+Advanced renderer work is still underway, but explorers land inside the full 3D experience the moment the page loads.
 See [docs/portals-of-dimension-plan.md](docs/portals-of-dimension-plan.md) for the roadmap that bridges the sandbox and the long-term vision.

 ## Current status